 Although the research has found a number of parents and carers to have some form of mental health problem, this must not distract from the child’s situation nor be seen as a factor to explain away the potential risks to the child.

 In assessing the risks to the child, the siblings or any other children in the household must also be considered as they may have witnessed or been forced to participate in abusive or frightening activities or may be at risk of harm themselves.

 In order for the assessments to be effective an understanding of the family’s culture and set of beliefs is fundamental as is the use of the correct terminology in order to build up trust and effective communication.

-Where the Section 47 Enquiry and the assessments lead to an Initial Child Protection Conference being convened, careful thought needs to be given to issues of confidentiality and who participates in order to ensure that the child’s safety and well being remains the priority.
+Where the Section 47 Enquiry and the assessments lead to an Initial Child Protection Conference being convened, careful thought needs to be given to issues of confidentiality and who participates in order to ensure that the child’s safety and wellbeing remains the priority.

-5. The Local Safeguarding Board and places of worship
+5. The Local Safeguarding Board

 The Local Safeguarding Board has duties to ensure that information is collated in their area about any concerns that are reported in relation to ‘spirit possession’.